edwardhorsey/electronic-track-search-api/README.md

 Issues:

 * 429 Errors - When running Google Custom Searches I would sometimes reach the daily limit of query results.
 I am currently researching alternative options to overcome this.
 In the meantime if one is to receive a 429 error on this app and thus receive less than 1 DJ Mix result back it will pull from a list of my favourite mixes and render those to the page instead.

+## Update 10/08/20
+I have transfered this API onto Amazon API Gateway and AWS Lambda.